transferhp/transferhp/README.md

 ### Hi there, I'm Peng, nice to meet you in Github :smile:

-> I am an experienced data scientist with working experience at both AI start-up and large company.
-I am interested in using machine learning techniques and programming to solve the real world problems.
+> Peng is a seasoned professional in the fields of machine learning, artificial intelligence and data engineering.
+With a solid foundation in computer science and mathematics, Peng has successfully designed and implemented complex machine learning models and pipelines to solve real-world problems across various industries.
+He has a proven track record of deploying production-grade systems on cloud platforms such as GCP, AWS and Azure.

 ### Connect via: